 It all sounds too good to be true, we know, but modern technology has truly helped the food service business stay in compliance with all the new regulations.
 With the right food safety software, making changes to your business practices and food quality control procedures is so much easier than it used to be.
 Update your files on your mobile phone or laptop, and in real-time, all connected devices are also updated.
 There's no more scheduling staff meetings or talking to each employee individually.
 Everyone gets the updated information at the same time, and changes can be made on the fly.
 But how does that help food quality control?

-For our example, let's say that current regulations state all chicken must be cooked to an internal temperature of 165 degrees Fahrenheit.
-It's been this way for years, and all your staff are aware of this and automatically know this to be true.
-But what happens if the FDA suddenly decides the internal temperature should be changed to 170 degrees?
-Sure, it's only five degrees difference, but the law is the law, and if you don't let your staff know immediately, you could quickly be out of compliance and end up fined or shut down.
-If you have a staff of one hundred, calling them each individually is going to take time, and staff meetings take days and sometimes weeks to schedule.
+For example, let's say that regulations state all chicken must be cooked to an internal temperature of 165°F. It's been this way for years, and all your staff are aware of this and automatically know this to be true.
+But, what happens if the FDA suddenly decides the internal temperature should be changed to 170 degrees?
+Sure, it's only five degrees difference, but the law is the law, and if you don't let your staff know immediately, then you could quickly be out of compliance and end up fined or shut down.
+If you have a staff of 100, calling them each individually is going to take time, and staff meetings take days and sometimes weeks to schedule.
 If you only post an update in the breakroom or above the stoves, you can't be certain everyone will read it.

 Enter your new food safety software.
 With a few taps, you can send that important notice to every staff member, whether they're currently on-site or not.
-Add it to the training materials, update the food safety checklist, and send it as an announcement, and your job is done.
-It's fast, simple, and efficient.
-With the integrated temperature logs, you can see in real-time if your staff is following the new law because you'll see every temperature of every piece of chicken they make.
-Since it's all happening in real-time, you can take corrective action on the spot, preventing any incidents of customers getting underdone chicken, and saving your restaurant's reputation in the process.
-Just like that, you're in compliance with food regulations and your staff know you'll always have their backs.
+You can also add it to the training materials, update the food safety checklist, and send it as an announcement, and your job is done.
+With software like Zip HACCP by Hubworks, this process is fast, simple, and efficient.
+With the app's integrated temperature logs, you can see in real-time if your staff is following the new law because you'll see every temperature of every piece of chicken they make.
+Since it's all happening in real-time, you can also take corrective action on the spot, preventing any incidents of customers getting underdone chicken, and saving your restaurant's reputation in the process.
+Just like that, with Zip HACCP, you're in compliance with food regulations and your staff know you'll always have their backs.

-1. Time-saving -As we showed in our example above, being able to send out updates to every employee all at once is a valuable time-saver.
-Similarly, when you can view your food quality control checklists and temperature checks in real-time, you won't need to spend hours at the end of each day making sure everything was done right.
+As we insinuated in our above example, being able to send out updates to every employee all at once is a valuable time-saver.
+Similarly, when you can view your food quality control checklists and temperature checks in real-time, you won't need to spend hours at the end of each day making sure that everything was done right.
 If a mistake is made, you will know it right away, and you can take appropriate corrective action to be sure the problem doesn't fester or build.

 The bottom line though is that with all your time and money saved, you will finally have time to sit back and relax, especially when you know your software is always hard at work, keeping tabs on your business, even when you're not on-site yourself.
 When your staff has the tools they need to succeed, they are more confident and will work smarter.
 It all adds up to savings, confidence, and better control over the safety of your food and your brand.